syzer/JS-Spark/README.md

 ===
 There are no JS tools that can offload your processing to 1000+ CPU.
 Furthermore exiting tools in other languages, such as Seti@Home, Gearman, requires time expensive setup of server and later setting up/supervising on clients machines.

-**We want to do better** JS-Spak on your clients need just to click on a **URL**, and on a server side has one line installation(less than 5 min).
+**We want to do better** on JS-Spark your clients need just to click on a **URL**, and on a server side has one line installation (less than 5 min).

 Hadoop is quite slow and requires maintaining cluster - **we can to do better**.
 Imagine that there's no need to setup expansive cluster/cloud solutions.
 Use webrowsers!
 Easily scale to multiple clients.
 Clients do not need to install anything like Java or other plugins.

 Setup in mater of minutes and you are good to go.